kollklienstuber/460/weeks/week_2/blog.md

-The next thing that I wanted to do was use jQuery to add new and user dependend elements to the page.
+The next thing that I wanted to do was use jQuery to add new and user dependent elements to the page.
 So I looked around online a bit for some tutorials on how to make jQuery add items and was able to eventually alter some code to make my list creator work.